fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/mrh0wl/Cloudmare">-Cloudflare, Sucuri, Incapsula real IP tracker</a>

+<a href="https://github.com/aress31/burpgpt">-BurpGPT : A Burp Suite extension that integrates OpenAI's GPT to perform an additional passive scan for discovering highly bespoke vulnerabilities, and enables running traffic-based analysis of any type.</a>

 <a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>

 <a href="https://caido.io/">-Caido - Lightweight Web Security Auditing Toolkit</a>